 So it's totally opposite.

-You have a president who's done nothing, and you have a uh several agencies working together to create evidence to uh entrap a president.
+You have a president who's done nothing, and you have several agencies working together to create evidence to entrap a president.

-Um in this day and age, they can't keep their text hidden.
+In this day and age, they can't keep their texts hidden.

-All right, as we continue, Jonathan Gillam and Danielle McLaughlin is uh with us.
+All right, as we continue, Jonathan Gillum and Danielle McLaughlin is with us.

-You know, I just um I'm having a hard time understanding your position, Danielle, uh, because I would think that you would be as outraged as I am, as Jonathan is at what is now happened to the country.
+You know, I just, I'm having a hard time understanding your position, Danielle, because I would think that you would be as outraged as I am, as Jonathan is, at what has now happened to the country.

-I mean, if you're using a Pfizer warrant predicated on a false dossier paid for by one candidate, and it's not verified or corroborated, I would think you'd be angry.
+I mean, if you're using a FISA warrant predicated on a false dossier paid for by one candidate and it's not verified or corroborated, I would think you'd be angry.

 I don't hear real indignation in your voice at all.

-If it's true, I will be indignant, but we don't know if it's true or not.
+If it's true, I will be indignant, but we don't know if that's true or not.

 Okay, excuse me.